Security-Onion-Solutions/securityonion-docs/elastalert.rst

     sudo docker logs so-elastalert

 ElastAlert 2 stores rule status information, such as number of hits, times each rule last ran, etc to :ref:`elasticsearch` indices.
 This data can helpful in assisting with troubleshooting custom rules.
 Searching in :ref:`dashboards`, :ref:`hunt`, or :ref:`kibana`. :ref:`soc` does not automatically include the ``elastalert`` indices by default.
-To include them adjust the appropriate configuration setting.
-Find it in the Administration --> Configuration screen by filtering for ``elastic.index`` and selecting Options (at the top) and toggle on "Show all configurable settings".
-Add ``*:elastalert*`` to the ``index`` setting.
-The new setting value should resemble the following:
+If you would like to include them, you can adjust the appropriate configuration setting.
+In :ref:`soc`, navigate to :ref:`administration` --> Configuration.
+At the top of the page, click the ``Options`` menu and then enable the ``Show advanced settings`` option.
+Then filter for ``elastic.index`` to locate the setting.
+On the right side of the screen, add ``*:elastalert*`` to the existing ``index`` setting.
+The updated setting should resemble the following:

 ::